Dr-ZHUIM/notes/Internet/HTTP and its inheritors/readme.md

 # What is a HTTP Request

-An HTTP request is the way internet communication platforms
+An HTTP request is the way internet communication platforms.

+Each HTTP request made across the Internet carries with a series of encoded data.

+A typical HTTP request contains:

+- HTTP version type
+- URL
+- HTTP method
+- HTTP headers
+- Optional HTTP body